ferrugemjs/home-page/DOCUMENTATION.md

 #### import a css file

-You need "plugin-css" for jspm or equivalent if you are using requirejs.
+You need "plugin-css" for jspm or equivalent if you are using requirejs or webpack.

 eg.
 ``` xml